heia-fr/devops-website/docs/lecture/devsecops/exercises-pipeline-tools.md

 ## Question 5 - DAST for Sooze repo
 Integrate in your final pipeline a DAST check for the Sooze application.

 Provide some specific API routes, that should be tested with the selected DAST solution.
+Describe what kind of API you choose for testing, why?